GabrielFlores8227/Docker-Certified-Associate/README.md

 - Used for all cluster-level communication between swarm nodes.

-- Enabled by default, you don't need to doo anything to set it up.
+- Enabled by default, you don't need to do anything to set it up.

 #### Encrypt Overlay Networks